 Any grading questions or concerns should be addressed as soon as possible.
 At most, questions about grades should be submitted within one week of the grade being posted to D2L.

 Work Submission Policy

 The teamwork nature of this course requires that students keep up to date with their assignments and actively engage in the activities.
 Since the review videos open immediately after the assignment’s due date, I prefer not to accept late work when it can be avoided.
-One assignment from each of the following categories: problem set, discussion forum, muddiest point, is dropped to accommodate the occasional issue that arises.
+One Flipgrid post, one pair of Flipgrid replies, and two learning reflections will be dropped to accommodate the occasional issue that arises.
 If you have emergencies or other life events that prevent submission, please let me know.